wintercms/wn-ignition-plugin/README.md

 ### Configuration

-See https://flareapp.io/docs/ignition-for-laravel/configuration for configuration options.
+See config/ignition.php and config/flare.php for the available configuration options.

 ## License